Abdelrahman-Ahmed-Samir/Abdelrahman-Ahmed-Samir/README.md

 - 👯 I’m looking to collaborate on **other projects**

-- 👨‍💻 All of my ML projects are available here
+- 👨‍💻 All of my projects are available here

 - 💬 Ask me about **Machine Learning , Deep Learning ,Active Learning , Autonomous Agents**